Jackie Pigeaud

-Jackie Pigeaud (1937 – 13 November 2016) was a French professor of Latin and historian of medicine.
+Jackie Pigeaud (1937, Saint-Hilaire-des-Loges – 13 November 2016) was a French professor of Latin and historian of medicine.
 He occupied a chair at the University of Nantes and was a member of the Institut Universitaire de France.

 His field of research was the relationship of body and soul in the tradition of medical thought.
 He died in Orvault in 2016.